kidusasfaw/spatPomp/README.md

 `devtools::install_github('kidusasfaw/spatPomp')`

 ## Documentation
-Details on the motivation and use of this package can be found in Asfaw et al. (2020) (In preparation).
+Details on the motivation and use of this package can be found in Asfaw et al. (2021) (https://arxiv.org/abs/2101.01157).